Hoseafavour123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines - A script that  displays last 10 lines of a file 5-firstlines - A script that  displays first 10 lines of a file 6-third_line - A script that displays  the third line of a file iacta
+4-lastlines - A script that  displays last 10 lines of a file 5-firstlines - A script that  displays first 10 lines of a file 6-third_line - A script that displays  the third line of a file iacta 7-files - A script that creates  file content follwed by a new line